henrythemes/jekyll-bootstrap-theme/denovo/1511/exercises/assembly_QC.md

 You are now ready to start the analyses!

+#### FastQC

+First we can get a number of statistics from the reads by running FastQC.
+This is dead simple and fast.

+...
+# Enter the course directory and create a new folder
+cd ~/assemblyQC
+mkdir FastQC
+# Load FastQC
+module load bioinfo-tools
+module load FastQC
+# Run FastQC separately on both read files
+fastqc ../trim/Rbac_1.fq
+fastqc ../trim/Rbac_2.fq
+...

+Transfer the html-reports to you own computer using scp.
+Ask the teachers if you are unsure how to.

+#### Questions

+- Do you see anything that looks problematic in the reports?
+If so, how can you improve the read files?

 #### Adapter trimming and QC filtering

 Much of the current large-scale assemblers are built on deBruijn kmer graphs.
 Hence, errors and adapters remained in your seqs can cause more problems than in e.g read mapping and SNP-calling, since base quality values are not taken into account in the assembly process.